 Bruce Morrison spoke of the value of Character School, requesting financial support for it and getting the new Education Director.
 Bruce offered parent help with the candidate screening process if needed.

-Nessa McCasey said that each person matters and that it is important to have spoken to the people using our church grounds before making decisions affecting their lives.
+Nessa McCasey supported the pending motion on Fountain Street's role in addressing homelessness.
+She said that each person matters and it is important to speak directly with the people using the church grounds when making the proposed changes.

 Lisa Nadziejka spoke about being a former Fountain Street Church social worker and asked for more particulars about what enforcement of sleeping on the porch would entail.
 Lisa asked whether we want to reach out to them or push them away.